teknowafel/statyc-py/roadmap.md

 5. A button at the end of each article to copy the permalink
 6. The buttons at the end of each article are stylized
 7. "Read More" / "Read Less" button to make scrolling through articles easier with fluid animations
+8. Improved site aesthetics

 ## In-Progress (7/25/20)
-1. Improving site aesthetics
-2. Adding a page menu and an "About Me" section
+1. Adding a page menu and an "About Me" section

 ## Future (> 7/30/20)
 1. This could be your suggestion!
 Send your ideas in #suggestions to be voted on.
 Suggestions with a substantial amount of upvotes will be taken into consideration.